Navigating My Way Into Adulthood.

 Yeah right.

-There was absolutely not a snowball’s chance in hell this wimp from the projects would ever encounter anything close to what a popular high school football quarterback would have encountered.
+There was absolutely not a snowball’s chance in hell this skinny wimp from the projects would ever encounter anything close to what a popular high school football quarterback would have encountered.

 I fuck’n wish I had.

 Should I ever have a change of heart my mother assured me that I would always be welcomed back into the congregation with open arms.
-But, like everything else it would only be on Jehovah’s terms.
+But, like everything else it could only be on Jehovah’s terms.

 So basically it was either shape up or ship out.

-I knew my mother was upset when I finally left, but for years she had to have seen the writing on the wall.
+I knew my mother was upset when I finally left for good, but for years she had to have seen the writing on the wall.
 I had written it very clearly and it was very legible.
 My mother diligently planted the seeds of her faith in both my brother and me.
 For almost a decade she persisted every day in watering those seeds hoping they would someday take root in both of us.
 In the end only half of her crop would bear any fruit.
 That fruit being a dedicated God fearing Jehovah’s Witness like herself.

 Going forward I would now be planting my own seeds.